grafana/grafana-infinity-datasource/docs/sources/csv.md

 ## Looking for more CSV options?

-If you are looking for more CSV options like group by, order by, field manipulation etc, then [UQL](/docs/uql) is the one you need.
+If you are looking for more CSV options like group by, order by, field manipulation etc, then [UQL query](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/query/uql/) is the one you need.
 Following is the simple UQL command to parse

 ```sql
 parse-csv